davidmchris/machine-learning/projects/capstone/Project/capstone report.md

 I created a Planner base class and three planner sub-classes:

 #####Planner
 The Planner is responsible for deciding what the next move should be.
 This is the base class for the other planners and is used by the different controller classes.
 It defines a next_move method which is overridden by each of the sub-classes.
-It also defines the replan method which is called whenever the map is updated.
+It also defines the re-plan method which is called whenever the map is updated.
 It is really only necessary for the AStarPlanner, but is included for convenience.
 The Planner class also keeps track of the percentage of the maze visited by the robot.

 #####RandomPlanner
 The RandomPlanner just chooses a random move from the list of available moves every time next_move is called.